Student Handbook: Graduate Academic Policies

 The Office of Academic Records and Registration maintains the academic transcript of each student.
 A student's transcript is available to a student upon written request.
 An official transcript bears the seal of the College and the signature of the Registrar.
 A transcript issued directly to a student is designated "Issued to Student."
 To obtain a copy of his or her transcript, a student must complete the Transcript Request form available on the Registrar's page of the Wheelock College website and pay a fee for each transcript requested.
 To obtain an official transcript or his or her degree, a student must also have satisfied his or her financial obligations to the College.

-A file for every student is maintained in the Office of Academic Records and Registration and in the Office of Academic Advising and Academic Assistance.
+A file for every current student is maintained in the Office of Academic Records and Registration and in the Office of Academic Advising and Academic Assistance.
 Students may inspect these files upon request.
-Refer to Section VI.F (Privacy and Records) for procedures to review files.
+The Registrar determines final degree eligibility as outlined by program requirements in the Wheelock College Catalog.
+Once a degree is conferred, no grades can be changed on a student's record

 Wheelock College confers undergraduate and graduate degrees three times each year in May, August, and December.
 Students must successfully complete all degree requirements to receive their degree and diploma from Wheelock College.
 Wheelock conducts a Boston-based graduation ceremony each May to celebrate as a community the achievements of its degree recipients and program completers.